Effect of Population Imbalance on Vortex Mass in Superfluid Fermi Gases: Vortex mass as a function of imbalance

 \subsection{Finite temperature}

 At finite temperatures, the normal density takes a finite value also in the bulk.
 Part of this normal density consists of the imbalance density.
+Profiles of the total, superfluid, normal and imbalance densities are given in Appendix~\ref{app:num}.
 In Ref.~\citep{levrouw2025pra}, it was argued that, for the case of zero imbalance, higher temperatures lead to an enhancement of the vortex mass on the BEC side, but a decrease on the BCS side.
-The temperature dependence of the vortex mass is illustrated in Fig.~\ref{fig:vortex-mass-T}.
-In the BCS regime $[(k_F a_s)^{-1} = -1]$, the vortex mass generally decreases with temperature.
-However, near the critical imbalance ($\zeta/\zeta_c = 0.9$), a slight initial enhancement is visible before the mass drops sharply.
-Conversely, at unitarity $[(k_F a_s)^{-1} = 0]$ and in the BEC regime $[(k_F a_s)^{-1} = 1]$, the mass exhibits a non-monotonic behavior, first increasing with temperature before decreasing.

-This behavior is strongly amplified by the population imbalance.
-Most notably, in the BEC regime with $\zeta/\zeta_c = 0.9$, the vortex mass more than doubles around $T/T_c \sim 0.2$.
-These results highlight the significant interplay between population imbalance and thermal fluctuations in determining the vortex mass.
+This can be seen as a competition between two effects.
+On the one hand, the healing length increases with higher temperature, leading to a larger and more massive vortex core; on the other hand, as the background value of the superfluid density decreases and the one of the normal density increases, the profiles become shallower, leading to a lowering of the vortex mass.